conan-hep/conan-tsil/README.md

     [generators]
     cmake
+    make

 Install the dependencies for your project by running:

     mkdir build
     cd build
     conan install ..

+Afterwards the project can be configured via CMake by running:

+    cmake ..
+    make

 A complete example can be found in the `test_package_extern/` directory.